 Basically, it means that if you take the business seriously, and do the steps to success you are taught, you should be able to reach the rank of Diamond within two to five years, and have complete financial freedom.

 I’ll be the first to admit that it is POSSIBLE.
 Not many people do it, but it can be done.
 You will have to work your tail off, and work the business nearly full-time, but it is achievable.
 That being said, not many Diamonds reach the rank of Diamond in two to five years.
-Some have.

 I have looked at the stats of many Amway Diamonds on Amway Wiki.
 The one trend I noticed for most of the Diamonds is that it took most of them five to ten years to reach the rank of Diamond, on average.
 Some took longer.
 Some did it quicker.
 Each person has a different success timeline.